Home

 Mintage: 421,500

 The 1814 was the only disme issued during the War of 1812, but fortunately, many examples survive to this day.
-There are three varieties of the 1814 disme, all of which are fairly equal in value.
+There are three varieties of the 1814 disme.
 The large date variety is examined here.

 Photos courtesy of Ira & Larry Goldberg Coins & Collectibles, Inc., Beverly Hills, CA.